Understanding Alloy 400 Pipe and Its Welding Requirements

 Special considerations when selecting filler metals include:

-- Any post-weld heat treatment requirements
+- Any post-weld warm treatment requirements

-- The welding process and position
+- The welding prepare and position

 Best Practices for Welding Alloy 400 Pipe